FOSSEE/FLOSS-Arduino-Book/README.md

 Any issues faced while executing the code for running the experiments can be reported by opening a `New issue` in the repository.
 However, the readers are recommended to glance at the existing issues to check whether their issues have alraedy been reported / addressed.

 ## License
-The soft-copy/electronic-version of this book is released under Creative Commons Attribution-NonCommercial-NoDerivatives (CC BY-NC-ND) license.
+The soft-copy/electronic-version of these books is released under Creative Commons Attribution-NonCommercial-NoDerivatives (CC BY-NC-ND) license.
 Those who want to use this book for commercial purposes may contact Prof. Kannan Moudgalya.